muckelba/poracleWiki/configuration/telegram.md

 issuing `/start` via direct message (this is what the *start bot* menu option sends) - the user will still have to qualify by being a member of a registation channel.

+# Group tracking

+Inside a group issue the command '/channel add' to add the group for notifications; you can then do all the normal tracking commands within the group.

 # Channel tracking

 Channels can also have tracking added to them, but configuration for these needs to be done by